 Colonial Period: Bacon’s Rebellion And America’s Turning Point on Race

-Bacon’s Rebellion is the fourth lesson in the Colonial Period unit with the French and Indian War to follow.
+Bacon’s Rebellion is the fourth lesson in the Colonial Period unit with The Great Awakening and French and Indian War to follow.
 It was preceded by the Plymouth Colony, Massachusetts Bay Colony, and Marquette and Joliet.

 The pre-Colonial Period saw European explorers, through the use of triangular trade and particularly the Atlantic Slave trade, colonize indigenous people while establishing indentured servitude and slavery as sources of labor.
 In mainland North America, settlers would establish thirteen colonies, areas that are now the states known as: